-You probably know that Social Security is a significant source of retirement income but you probably know little about Social Security survivor benefits.
+You probably know that Social Security is a significant source of retirement income, but you may know little about Social Security survivor benefits.
 According to Social Security, the value of the survivor benefits you may qualify for upon the death of a spouse or parent is higher than the value of your individual life insurance, if you have a policy.
 But any time you get paid, taxes become a concern.
 Are Social Security benefits taxable?
-The answer—like always— is it depends.
-First, let’s look at the 2 types of Social Security survivor benefits.
+The answer is—like always—it depends.
+First, let’s look at the two types of Social Security survivor benefits.

 Widow or Widower

 If a spouse passes away, the surviving spouse may receive full benefits once they reach their full retirement age or reduced benefits as early as age 60.
 If the spouse is disabled, benefits begin as early as age 50.

 They can also get benefits at any age if they take care of a child who is younger than age 16 or disabled, who receives Social Security benefits.
 The surviving spouse also receives a one-time death benefit of $255 regardless of their age.
 They have two years to claim the benefit.

 The amount of benefit gets complicated.
 If neither spouse has claimed benefits, and the surviving spouse works, they will receive theirs or the deceased spouse's—generally whichever is larger.
 If one was claiming benefits and one was not, the surviving spouse will need help figuring out how to maximize their benefits.

 Surviving divorced spouses generally qualify for benefits providing the marriage lasted at least 10 years and they are not remarried before the age of 60.
 Other rules apply that may disqualify the divorced spouse from receiving benefits.